 17. Explore the Tasman Peninsula

-The Tasman Peninsula is just a short 70-minute drive from Hobart and well known for dramatic coastal landscapes and a rich convict history.
+The Tasman Peninsula is just a short 70-minute drive from Hobart and is well known for its dramatic coastal landscapes and rich convict history.

 I’ve recommended the Tasman Peninsula in this Tasmanian travel guide as there are just so many activities and things to do in this part of the state.